John Gould (classicist): Personal life

 While at University College School, Gould met and began a relationship with Pauline Bending.
 The couple were married by the time Gould moved to the University of Oxford in 1954.
 Pauline worked as a nurse, then as a teacher, and finally as a social worker.
 Together they had four children.

 In 1974, Gould began an affair with Gillian Tuckett, a school teacher who had attended his Ancient Greek summer school.
 They separated from their respective spouses and married each other.
 Gould became step-father to Gillian's three children, and would have "almost no contact" with the children from his first marriage for the rest of his life.

+Gould was left-wing in his politics and a committed socialist.
+During the 1960s, he was active in campaigning for Labour Party candidates in local elections in and around Oxford; one of whom was Gerry Fowler, a fellow classicist who was elected as an MP in 1966.
+In later life, he would leave the Labour Party due to what he perceived as anti-socialist policies.

 Gould was ill in later life, having developed Sjögren's syndrome and suffering detached retinas in both eyes (only one eye could be saved).
 He was diagnosed with lymphatic cancer and died on 19 October 2001, aged 73.

 Honours

 In 1990, Gould was awarded the Runciman Award by the Anglo-Hellenic League for his book Herodotus (1989).

 In 1991, Gould was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.